henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/testing/unit-testing.md

 ### `should clean up on unmount`
 This test verifies the component cancels any pending speech and removes event listeners during unmounting.

+## useAACSounds Hook

+Unit tests for the useAACSounds component are located in `StoryQuest/app/Components/__tests__/useAACSounds.test.tsx`.

+### `should load sound correctly`
+Confirms the hook properly initializes Audio instances with correct URLs and preload settings for immediate playback.

+## useButtonClickSounds Hook

+Unit tests for the useButtonClickSounds component are located in `StoryQuest/app/Components/__tests__/useButtonClickSounds.test.tsx`.

+### `should initialize with isSpeaking as false`
+Verifies the hook initializes with the correct default state for speech tracking.

+### `buttonHandler calls the correct sound function`
+Ensures the hook plays the appropriate sound effect based on the button type provided.

+### `buttonHandler calls speakFn after 350ms delay`
+Confirms the hook properly synchronizes sound effects with speech feedback using the correct timing.

+## useQuickTextToSpeech Hook

+Unit tests for the useQuickTextToSpeech component are located in `StoryQuest/app/Components/__tests__/useQuickTextToSpeech.test.tsx`.

+### `should initialize and set isReady to true`
+Verifies the hook properly initializes and updates its ready state when voices are loaded.

+### `should select a preferred voice`
+Confirms the hook's voice selection logic chooses an appropriate voice from available options.

+### `should call speak() and use speechSynthesis`
+Ensures the hook correctly utilizes the speech synthesis API when speaking text.

+### `should call stop() and cancel speech`
+Verifies the hook properly cancels ongoing speech when the stop function is called.

+## useTextToSpeech Hook

+Unit tests for the useTextToSpeech component are located in `StoryQuest/app/Components/__tests__/useTextToSpeech.test.tsx`.

+### `should handle platform-specific voice selection`
+Confirms the hook properly prioritizes high-quality, platform-specific voices when available.

+### `should handle speech synthesis errors gracefully`
+Verifies the hook maintains stability even when speech synthesis encounters errors.

+### `should properly clean up resources`
+Ensures the hook cancels any active speech and removes listeners when unmounted.

 ## Test coverage report: